This month marks the start of my second year as a full-time blogger.

 Last year, my strategy to grow my list was to experiment with different lead magnets.

-I then decided that instead of promoting every freebie and overwhelming my audience, I created a resource library which hosts all these freebies to help creators grow their blogs and businesses.
+I then decided that instead of promoting every freebie and overwhelming my audience, I created a resource library which hosts all these resources to help creators grow their blogs and businesses.

-Inside my resource library entitled The Content Chest, you’ll find the following:
+Inside my resource library entitled Blogging Resource Library, you’ll find the following:

 - The Blogging Process checklist

 - What Type of Blogger Are You?
 Quiz

 - Elements of a Successful & Profitable Blog Guide

 This year, one of the ways I’ll be increasing my email subscribers is by expanding to different content platforms and promoting my resource library in those platforms.